Linda Louise Mecham-Rigsbee

 I remember reading something once about carving being simple because you just cut away the part that wasn't the object you wanted.
 I thought that was a pretty good description.
 I saw animals in clouds and woodgrain.
 Some called me a dreamer, but maybe I was a seer.
 Ha ha.

 The first objects I remember carving were made from soft pine bark.
 After that, I tried just about anything.
-When my father brought me an 8" length of nylon and asked if I could carve something from it, I immediately accepted the challenge.
+When my father brought me an 8" length of nylon bar stock and asked if I could carve something from it, I immediately accepted the challenge.
 He liked old steam trains, so I carved one for him.
 Dad is gone now, but I still have that carved train.